Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 ## Adders
 ### addCameraFollowPoint(?x:Float = 0, ?y:Float = 0):Void
 <ins>Adds the specified amount of the camera's object coordinates follow point</ins> to its current value.
-For the camera object to scroll to that specfic point coordinates.
+For the camera object to scroll to that specific point coordinates.

 - `x` - An optional parameter, the amount value given to the x-position to add; Default value: `0`.
 - `y` - An optional parameter, the amount value given to the y-position to add; Default value: `0`.